wavexx/Polyglot.jl/README.rst

 ``timeout``:

   Defines the timeout for the underlying communication protocol.
-Note that ``Bond`` cannot distinguish between a slow call or noise generated while the interpreter is set up.
+Note that ``Polyglot`` cannot distinguish between a slow call or noise generated while the interpreter is set up.
 Defaults to 60 seconds.

 ``trans_except``: